Legal Protection For Workers

 • Are you exposed to sexually explicit images or language in the workplace?

-• Have you suffered reprisal for reporting harassment or asking management to address inappropriate behavior?
+• Have you suffered retaliation for reporting harassment or asking management to address inappropriate behavior?

 Employers have a duty to prevent sexual harassment through policies and education.
-They have a duty to take your complaints seriously and make the harassment stop.
-Employers are accountable if they fail to take firm action or retaliate against you for speaking up.
+They have a duty to take your complaints seriously and stop the harassment.
+Employers are accountable if they fail to take immediate and effective action or retaliate against you for speaking up.

 If you have suffered workplace sexual harassment in any form, our employee rights attorneys provide compassionate support and aggressive pursuit of your remedies.
 We have represented women, men and teenage workers across the Central Valley, the Bay Area and Northern California.
-Contact us today for a confidential discussion.
+Contact us today by filling out our contact form for a confidential discussion.

 Sexual Harassment · Hostile Work Environment · Gender Discrimination